 Nuggets edge 76ers for third straight win

 Nikola Jokic hit a 20-foot jumper with 2.2 seconds left, and the host Denver Nuggets rallied from 21 down to beat the Philadelphia 76ers 100-97 on Friday night.
-Jokic scored 16 of his game-high 26 points in the fourth quarter and also had 11 rebounds.
+Jokic scored 16 of his game-high 26 points in the fourth quarter and also had 10 rebounds in the game.
 Jamal Murray had 22 points and 11 assists, Will Barton scored 20 points and Paul Millsap finished with 15 for Denver, which has won three straight.

 The Nuggets trailed by 15 at halftime but got within 61-54 early in the third quarter.
 The Sixers responded with seven straight points later in the third, and then a 3-pointer and a three-point play by Embiid gave Philadelphia an 84-65 lead heading into the fourth.
 The Sixers scored the first bucket of the fourth but then the Nuggets went on a 10-0 run, capped by a 3-pointer from Jokic to make it 86-75 with 9:07 left.